-Devil Girl from Mars is a B movie from the classic era of alien invader cinema.
+Devil Girl from Mars is a B movie from the classic 1950s era of alien invader cinema.
 The novelty is that it is an alien invader B-movie from the UK.
 Though there had been a number of science-fiction films produced in the UK before – the first being the silent High Treason (1929), the most famous probably being Things to Come (1936), Devil Girl from Mars was (as far as I am aware) the first British-produced entry in the great science-fiction boom of the 1950s that was starting to do roaring trade across the other side of the Atlantic.
-The next few years would see a number of other classic works produced in the UK, including The Quatermass Xperiment/The Creeping Unknown (1955), Quatermass II/The Enemy from Space (1956), X the Unknown (1956), Fiend Without a Face (1958), The Trollenberg Terror/The Crawling Eye (1958) and Village of the Damned (1960), among others.
+The next few years would see a number of other classic works produced in the UK, including The Quatermass Xperiment/The Creeping Unknown (1955), Quatermass 2/The Enemy from Space (1957), X the Unknown (1956), Fiend Without a Face (1958), The Trollenberg Terror/The Crawling Eye (1958) and Village of the Damned (1960), among others.

 Devil Girl from Mars has gained a reputation as a bad film.
 In truth, though it has its occasionally absurd moments today, it is neither any better nor any worse than any other science-fiction film produced in the same equivalent budget arena during this decade.
 The film gathers a typical ensemble of characters that are supposed to represent a cross-section of society – a model, a scientist, a journalist, a middle-aged married couple, a single girl, a criminal on the run and the obligatory kid.
 To their credit, the actors cast all do a credible job of playing their parts and director David MacDonald does an efficient job of heightening the tensions, while economically containing most of the film to a single setting – the barroom of an inn and the garden outside (no surprise given that the film is based on a stageplay).